Mihay135/Movie-Info-App/README.md

 ---
 Star🌟 this repo if you liked it!
-Feel free to open issues or PRs — contributions are very welcome!
+Feel free to open issues or PRs.
+Contributions are very welcome!